kntj/PokerHandEvaluator/python/README.md

 ```

-There are 1000 random examples tested for each type of hand (5 cards, 6 cards, 7 cards, 8 cards and 9 cards).
+There are 1000 random examples tested for each type of hand (5 cards, 6 cards, and 7 cards).
 The examples are stored in json files the tests folder and were generated with the original C++ evaluator.

 To run the unit test: